-\subsubsection{Token enhancement efficiency}
+\subsection{Token enhancement efficiency}

-EMOS consumes the most token since we include procedures such as leader assignment, group discussion, self reflection, action execution, etc. These procedures all inevitably query and response with large amount of LLM tokens.
-To evaluate the extra tokens consumed as we develop our framework resulting in higher success rate, we define the relative success rate, relative token usage, and token efficiency.
-As shown in Table \ref{table:3}, to judge the token efficiency, EMOS outperforms other ablated methods, When comparing the enhancement in success rate and the rise in the token usage, EMOS achieves more boost in success rate than the token usage compared to all other ablated settings.
-To judge the token used per success rate, which reflects the tokens used for succeeding in the tasks, EMOS performs the best in this metric.
+EMOS consumes the most token since we include procedures such as leader assignment, group discussion, self reflection, action execution, etc. All of these procedures inevitably require a large number of LLM tokens.
+To evaluate the extra tokens consumed as we develop our framework resulting in a higher success rate, we define the relative success rate, relative token usage, and token efficiency.
+As shown in Table \ref{table:3}, to judge token efficiency, EMOS outperforms other ablated methods, when comparing the improvement in success rate and the increase in token usage, EMOS achieves a more increased success rate than token usage compared to all other ablated settings.
+To judge the token used per success rate, which reflects the tokens used to perform the tasks, EMOS performs the best in this metric.
 It shows that, as the token usage increase, our EMOS multi-agent system still perform the best in token efficiency.

-\subsubsection{Discussion on observed phenomena}
+\subsection{Discussion on observed phenomena}

 Besides, there are some interesting phenomena: 1) EMOS w/o. group discussion beats EMOS w/o. robot resume in both navigation task success rate (22.42\% $\rightarrow$ 14.14\%) and average sub-goal success rate (72.45\% $\rightarrow$ 65.27\%): It indicates that multi-agent role playing might increase hallucination, especially when robots make decisions with overly complex description.
-2) EMOS w/o. numerical performs just as badly as EMOS w/o. robot resume in complex tasks (9.20\% $\leftrightarrow$ 12.99\% in single-floor rearrangment): It suggests that the LLM agents cannot actually reason about the manipulation limitation with URDF, indicating the importance of calling mathematical functions in our EMOS framework.
-3) EMOS w/o. robot resume uses more tokens and steps than EMOS w/o. numerical: It reflects that even though EMOS w/o. robot resume can consume fewer tokens with less textual input, the LLM agents must query involving more steps due to the low success rate in planning.
+2) EMOS w/o. numerical performs just as badly as EMOS w/o. robot resume in complex tasks (9.20\% $\leftrightarrow$ 12.99\% in single-floor rearrangment): It suggests that LLM agents cannot actually reason about the manipulation limitation with URDF, indicating the importance of calling mathematical functions in our EMOS framework.
+3) EMOS w/o. robot resume uses more tokens and steps than EMOS w/o. numerical: It reflects that even though the EMOS w/o. robot resume can consume fewer tokens with less textual input, the LLM agents must query involving more steps due to the low success rate in planning.

-\subsubsection{Evaluation on sub-goal success rate}
+\subsection{Evaluation on sub-goal success rate}